|

 Most of us drank huge quantities of beer, and drove our late night

 trips at high speeds, and drinking beer.
+And then as "they came into

 vogue," drugs and steroids became the "norm" and were really "accepted"